ย

 Where should I mount the light on my AR15?

 Mount as far forward on the handguard as practical, with the lens just behind the muzzle device.
-Rightโhanded shooters typically mount at 1:30โ3 oโclock, leftโhanded at 9โ10:30 oโclock[reference:30].
-Avoid 12 oโclock (top rail) โ thatโs for the pressure switch, not the light body.
+Rightโhanded shooters typically mount at 1:30โ3 o'clock, leftโhanded at 9โ10:30 o'clock.
+Avoid 12 o'clock (top rail) โ that's for the pressure switch, not the light body.

 Do I need a pressure switch for my rifle light?

 Not strictly required, but highly recommended for any rifle used defensively or tactically.
-A pressure switch allows instant light activation without breaking your firing grip[reference:31].
-On shortโbarreled rifles without rail space, tailcap activation with your support thumb works โ but less ergonomic.
+A pressure switch allows instant light activation without breaking your firing grip.
+On shortโbarreled rifles without rail space, tailcap activation with your support thumb works โ but is less ergonomic.

 Will mounting a light affect my zero?